Rmccune85/Secure-Password-Manager/README.md

-# Secure-Password-Manager
-A Python-based encrypted password manager using AES encryption and SQLite.
-Stores passwords securely with a master password.
 # Secure Password Manager 🔐

 A simple, encrypted password manager built with Python.
 This project securely stores and retrieves passwords using AES encryption and an SQLite database, ensuring your sensitive data remains safe.